Dental Implants for Pensioners | Robina Town Dental

 Depending on your insurer and level of cover, health funds may help to cover some of the associated costs of dental implant treatments, such as crowns, but they will not cover the majority of the cost.

-Robina Town Dental is a Bupa Members First Provider, meaning we can offer extra benefits and on-the-spot claiming for eligible Bupa members on some dental services.
+Robina Town Dental is a Bupa Members First Ultimate Provider, meaning we can offer extra benefits and on-the-spot claiming for eligible Bupa members on some dental services.

 Can I get help with dental implant payments?